How leaders can foster an inclusive culture in a hybrid workplace

 Hybrid work can also help employees enjoy more flexibility and greater well-being, which can make them feel well supported and empowered.
 In a 2021 survey, the most popular attitude among global employees toward hybrid work was that they were thriving.2 In fact, in a 2022 survey, more than half of global employees identified flexible schedules and remote options as the core attributes of their ideal job.3

-Perhaps one of the greatest benefits of the increasing transition to hybrid work is that the challenges inherent in this new dynamic are also opportunities for companies to reevaluate their culture and for leaders to reassess their practices to create an inclusive culture.
+Perhaps one of the greatest benefits of the increasing transition to hybrid work is that the challenges inherent in this new dynamic are also opportunities for companies to reevaluate their culture and for leaders to reassess their practices to create an inclusive approach to talent management and embrace cross cultural leadership behaviors.

 6 leadership traits that contribute to an inclusive culture